suhaskollur/suhaskollur/README.md

 I’m a Software Engineer and AI enthusiast with a passion for building efficient, scalable, and impactful software solutions.
 With hands-on experience in full-stack development, cloud computing, and AI/ML, I specialize in transforming complex problems into robust and high-performance applications.

-🎓 Master of Science in Software Engineering | Rutgers University (2023-2025) 🎓 B.Tech in Electronics & Communication Engineering | PES University (2019-2023)
+🎓 Master of Science in Software Engineering | Rutgers University (2023-2025) <br>
+🎓 B.Tech in Electronics & Communication Engineering | PES University (2019-2023) <br>

 <h3 align="left">Connect with me:</h3>
 <p align="left">